 Borrowing against the equity in your home is one option, but what if you don’t have any equity, don’t want to take out a second mortgage and pay closing costs, or simply don’t have great credit?

-Here are some lenders offering home improvement loans that can help you finance the renovations you’ve been dreaming of, as well as the ones you need.
-Many of these loans offer great rates, and require no collateral.
-Some are also available to borrowers with less-than-perfect credit.
+Here are some lenders with the best home improvement loans offerings that can help you finance the renovations you’ve been dreaming of, or the more practical ones that your home needs.
+Many of these come with great home improvement loan rates and require no collateral.
+A personal loan for home improvement might even be available to you if you happen to have less-than-perfect credit.

-There are plenty of online banks offering home improvement loans these days, but some homeowners still like the idea of walking into a brick-and-mortar branch and talking to a loan officer face-to-face.
-If that sounds like something you’re interested in, you may want to apply for an unsecured home improvement loan from Wells Fargo.
-There’s no need for any collateral, and you can borrow as little as $3,000 or up to $100,000, if you qualify.
+There are plenty of online banks offering home improvement loans these days, but some homeowners still like the idea of walking into a brick-and-mortar branch and talking to a loan officer face to face.
+If that sounds like something you’d prefer, you may want to apply for an unsecured home improvement loan from Wells Fargo.
+An unsecured loan means that there’s no need for any collateral, and you can borrow as little as $3,000 or up to $100,000, if you qualify.

 The Wells Fargo personal loan application process can take some time and usually requires a hard credit check to see if you qualify and find your interest rate.
 Typical terms include:

 - No origination fees (upfront loan processing fees)

 - Minimum recommended credit score of at least 660

 - Loan terms are from one to three years for loans under $5,000 and up to 84 months for larger amounts